iurii2002/based_claimer/README.md

 # $Based claimer

 Script to claim $based tokens. <br />
 It will shuffle accounts and sleep randomly between them.
-You may change the min/max sleeping time in config file (config.py)
+You may change the min/max sleeping time in config file (config.py). <br />
+Any wallet with error would be saved in /files/error_waller{timestamp}.txt.

 ## How to start?
 - Install Python